A992 Steel Modulus Of Elasticity

 Q: Are there different grades of A992 steel with varying moduli of elasticity?

 A: While A992 steel has a specified composition range, minor variations within these ranges can exist.
-However, these variations in chemical composition generally lead to only small changes in the modulus of elasticity, usually within the acceptable tolerance for most applications.
+Even so, these variations in chemical composition generally lead to only small changes in the modulus of elasticity, usually within the acceptable tolerance for most applications.
 Significant variations would indicate a different steel grade altogether.

 Q: What happens if an incorrect modulus of elasticity is used in design calculations?